spiral/docs/database/migrations.md

 # Database - Migrations
-Spiral ships with a set of embedded commands to control your database migrations, [component](https://github.com/spiral/migrations) is build upon DBAL and support virtual databases and prefixes.
+Spiral ships with a set of embedded commands to control your database migrations, [component](https://github.com/spiral/migrations) is build upon DBAL and supports virtual databases and prefixes.

 ## Configure Migrations (optional)
-You can configure what database and table to use to store information about schema version in migrations config.
+You can configure what database and table to use to store information about the schema version in migrations config.
 Create `app/config/migrations.php` to alter default values:

 ```php